keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 (_BTW I don't like this sentence, because most of the time "good enough" is just good enough_)

-I did a wrong evaluation: I tested the current status of the application and not considered the _evolution_.
+Evaluation of the change was a failure: I tested the current status of the application and not considered the _evolution_.
 I'm not talking about potential evolution (this would be again premature optimization) but evolution already programmed:

 - documentation **receive contribution from outside**: there's a community of contributors that add new tools (not too much) that goes directly in the documentation.